Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     >> epipolar_geometry
     ```

-2. Locate the image on which you want to mark points and verify extrinsics via epilines.
+2. (UI Browser) Locate the image on which you want to mark points and verify extrinsics via epilines.
 This may be a calibration image or any other image containing any object (not necessarily a checker), as long as it is visible in all the views.
 For example, the following image is visible in 2 views (camera and mirror 1).

     ```
-    % UI-based input
     Locating the image to mark points and plot epilines on...done.
     ```

 ![Image2](https://user-images.githubusercontent.com/65610334/212613772-6859659b-80d0-4e0b-9f01-360d90cae2f0.jpg)

-3. Locate the merged BCT calibration parameters file from Step II.
+3. (UI Browser) Locate the merged BCT calibration parameters file from Step II.
 Clicking the **Cancel** button will attempt to find the file in the default location, and throw an error if it is not found.

     ```
-    % UI-based input
     Locating the merged BCT calibration file...done.

     Created total of 1 view pair(s) based on the merged calibration file:
     	Camera --> Mirror 1
     ```

-4. Choose a directory to save the results to (point line distances, images with epilines drawn, etc.).
+4. (UI Browser) Choose a directory to save the results to (point line distances, images with epilines drawn, etc.).
 Clicking **Cancel** will store them to: `epipolar/set_{x}` in the project root, where x is the first natural number starting from 1 that corresponds to a non-existing folder in the directory.
 Thus, previous result sets are not replaced.

     ```
-    % UI-based input
     Choosing directory to store results in...done.
     ```